 On March 30, 2017, a suit was filed against Tempur-Pedic and Sealy Mattress (two wholly-owned subsidiaries of the Company) in the District Court of Harris County, Texas by Mattress Firm.
-The complaint alleges breach of contract, tortious interference and seeks a declaratory judgment with respect to the interpretation of its agreements with the Company.
+The complaint alleges breach of contract and tortious interference and seeks a declaratory judgment with respect to the interpretation of its agreements with the Company.
 On April 7, 2017, the Company's subsidiaries named above filed suit against Mattress Firm in the U.S. District Court for the Southern District of Texas, Houston Division seeking injunctive relief and damages for trademark infringement, unfair competition and trademark dilution in violation of the Lanham Act, and breach of contract and other state law violations.
 The complaint alleges that Mattress Firm violated the parties' transition agreements dated January 30, 2017, and consequently, federal and state law, by its use of the Company's trademarks after April 3, 2017.
 On April 28, 2017, the complaint was amended to add a claim by Sealy Mattress for nonpayment by Mattress Firm for products sold and delivered.
 On May 23, 2017, the complaint was further amended to add allegations that Mattress Firm continued to use the Company's trade names and trademarks on its website and in advertising in an inappropriate manner.
 On July 11, 2017, the Court issued a preliminary injunction prohibiting Mattress Firm from using the Company's names and marks in such manner.

 Discovery is complete in the federal court case, and Motions for Summary Judgment on certain claims were filed by both parties in early 2018.
-A trial date has not been set.
-The discovery period in the state court case has been extended with an expected trial date in September 2018.
+The Court issued orders resolving all issues contained in those Motions for Summary Judgment during June and July 2018.
+The Company anticipates that a trial date will be set in the near future.
+The discovery period in the state court case has been extended into September 2018, and the trial date initially set for September is expected to be reset for a later date.
 Discovery is proceeding in the state court case.

 The Company does not believe the claims asserted by Mattress Firm in the federal and state court cases have merit and intends to vigorously defend against them.
 The outcomes of the cases remain unclear and the Company is unable to reasonably estimate the possible loss or range of loss, if any.
 Accordingly, the Company can give no assurance that these matters will not have a material adverse effect on the Company's financial position or results of operations.